space-wizards/docs/src/en/space-station-14/round-flow/proposals/revolutionaries-codeword-rework.md

 Conversion is how the Revolutionary antag faction grows, and is a *requirement* to obtain Revolutionary Major Victory.
 To convert a crewmember they must be interacted with by a Revolutionary over time, and once a critera is met they can be converted to the Revolution.
 Crew are also able to de-convert Revolutionaries.
 Conversion is not restricted to Headrevs, though they have access to certain tools that benefit them in this regard.

-To represent the convertable state a crewmember is in and the faction they belong to, there is now a hidden nummerical stat called Conversion Health Points (CHP).
+To represent the convertable state a crewmember is in and the faction they belong to, there is now a hidden nummerical stat called Loyalty Health Points (LHP).

-### Conversion Health Points & Damage
+### Loyalty & Loyalty Damage

-All sentient crew have Conversion Health Points, which can normally range between 100 to -100 CHP.
-All crew, unless specified, begin at a full 100 CHP.
+All sentient crew have Conversion Health Points, which can normally range between 100 to -100 LHP.
+All crew, unless specified, begin at a full 100 LHP.

-- Revolutionaries are able to do specific actions that "deal damage" to a crewmember's CHP, gradually lowering it with varying effectiveness depending on how covert or obviously antagonistic the action is.
+- Revolutionaries are able to do specific actions that "deal damage" to a crewmember's LHP, gradually lowering it with varying effectiveness depending on how covert or obviously antagonistic the action is.
-- If a crewmember gets below <**10** CHP, they enter a Convertable state.
+- If a crewmember gets below <**10** LHP, they enter a Convertable state.
-  - As long as the crewmember is not a Revolutionary, their CHP can not be reduced below 0.
-They will remain in the Convertable state until their CHP rises above **10** CHP again.
+  - As long as the crewmember is not a Revolutionary, their LHP can not be reduced below 0.
+They will remain in the Convertable state until their LHP rises above **10** LHP again.
   - While a crewmember is in the Convertable state, they can be converted into a Revolutionary via specific actions available to Revolutionaries.
-  - When converted to a Revolutionary, their CHP is set to **-25**.
+  - When converted to a Revolutionary, their LHP is set to **-25**.
   - A successful conversion is silent for surrounding players, however the player who is converted gets a pop-up and the appropriate music stinger.
-- Crew are able to "heal" CHP via specific actions, deconverting Revolutionaries into normal crewmembers.
+- Crew are able to "heal" LHP via specific actions, deconverting Revolutionaries into normal crewmembers.
-  - If a Revolutionary's CHP is no longer in the negatives (i.e. at >=0 CHP), they instantly revert into a normal crewmember with **25** CHP and lose their antag status. *This is true for Headrevs as well.*
+  - If a Revolutionary's LHP is no longer in the negatives (i.e. at >=0 LHP), they instantly revert into a normal crewmember with **25** LHP and lose their antag status. *This is true for Headrevs as well.*
   - Deconversion causes the person to fall to the floor for a second, as they remember their original allegiance.

-Headrevs are unique in that they have a CHP range between **-500** and 100 CHP.
-Headrevs begin at **-500** CHP when they are given the antag status.
-As a benefit of being a Headrev, they are able to visually see the current CHP of any crewmember, similar to a health HUD display.
+Headrevs are unique in that they have a LHP range between **-500** and 100 LHP.
+Headrevs begin at **-500** LHP when they are given the antag status.
+As a benefit of being a Headrev, they are able to visually see the current LHP of any crewmember, similar to a health HUD display.

-The Captain is also unique in that they always have 100 CHP and can never go below this.
+The Captain is also unique in that they always have 100 LHP and can never go below this.
 This makes the Captain unconvertable to the Revolution, and they are the only Command on the station with this property.
 CentComm agents and other Admeme should be similarly unconvertable by default.

-Unlike normal damage, CHP can only be dealt/healed to an individual who is alive and not in crit.
+Unlike normal damage, LHP can only be dealt/healed to an individual who is alive and not in crit.

-### Revolutionary Codewords & CHP Damage
+### Revolutionary Codewords & LHP Damage

 Revolutionary codewords is the main way a Rev convert crew, and is the primary conversion method the gamemode is balanced around.
-When becoming a Revolutionary (Headrev or converted) you are provided with a number of codewords that when spoken deals CHP damage to anyone hearing it.
+When becoming a Revolutionary (Headrev or converted) you are provided with a number of codewords that when spoken deals LHP damage to anyone hearing it.
 These codewords are unique to each Headrev and are passed on to whatever Revolutionary they convert, and any further conversions down the chain get the same codewords passed on.

 Codewords come in three levels; Low, Mid and High Conversion words, with **4** codewords given in each level.
   - Low Conversion words are meant to be easy to incorporate into normal speech.
 There should be so many possible low conversion words that can be rolled that it becomes effectively impossible to metagame.
 Examples: "love", "hello", "great", "hate".
-  - Mid Conversion words deal a decent amount of CHP damage but can be noticed if one pays attention.
+  - Mid Conversion words deal a decent amount of LHP damage but can be noticed if one pays attention.
 These would be at the risk of metagaming due to being flavored towards revolutionary speech, so it would be on the rev player to incorporate them well into conversations.
 Examples: "disrupt", "rise up", "join".
-  - High Conversion words are very clearly revolutionary and deal high CHP damage, *and is able to convert a crewmember in the Convertable state.
+  - High Conversion words are very clearly revolutionary and deal high LHP damage, *and is able to convert a crewmember in the Convertable state.
 They should be mostly useful when the revolution is in full swing, but risky for a non-convertable crewmember to overhear.
 Examples: "viva", "communism", "comrade".

 Dealing damage with codeword has a **10** second cooldown, to avoid simply spamming the codewords.
 Damage is also split among the crew who hear it, making speech directed to a single individual more effective at targeted conversion, while multiple Revolutionaries can shout it out to crowds without the conversion happening to fast.

 Codewords are proposed to deal the following damage:
-  - Low: **10** CHP
+  - Low: **10** LHP
-  - Mid: **20** CHP
+  - Mid: **20** LHP
-  - High: **30** CHP, and converts any crew in the Convertable state.
+  - High: **30** LHP, and converts any crew in the Convertable state.

 Codewords are able to deal damage even when communicated across different mediums, however the conversion strength is reduced to compensate for how easy it may be to do so:

-- A Revolutionary speaking a codeword through a headset radio deals **0.25**x CHP damage.
+- A Revolutionary speaking a codeword through a headset radio deals **0.25**x LHP damage.
-- Announcement messages with a codeword by a Revolutionary deals **0.5**x CHP damage, without being divided among the people hearing it.
+- Announcement messages with a codeword by a Revolutionary deals **0.5**x LHP damage, without being divided among the people hearing it.
+  - Announcement consoles would need to display the location of the console for this to not be infinitely abuseable.

 ### Deconversion